By Bakhtiar Iqbal

 Cities do not need to be located near large water bodies such as rivers, lakes, or the sea to be vulnerable to flooding.
 Rapid development and urbanization, often unplanned in developing countries, has resulted in pluvial flooding in urban areas to become increasingly common all over the world.
 Urbanization creates city landscapes that are unable to absorb or otherwise manage rainfall.
 Subsequently, pluvial floods occur when an extreme rainfall event creates a flood independent of an overflowing water body, resulting in a situation where water flows into an urban region faster than it can be moved out.
 Urban flooding is more localized, has the potential to be more frequent, and is not as well understood as other forms of flooding.

 The reasons for urban flooding are multiple and varied, particularly in developing countries.
-These include lack of rainwater storage and management systems, inadequate waste disposal mechanisms, issues relating to institutional capacity and the overarching governance structure, and development which ignores topography.
+These include lack of rainwater storage and management systems, inadequate waste disposal mechanisms, institutional capacity, urban governance, and development which ignores topography.
 The problem is compounded by ageing and overburdened drainage networks, climate change, and the unhindered expansion of cities.

 Most recently, life in Pakistan’s two largest cities, Lahore and Karachi, came to a virtual standstill as a result of flooding during the Monsoon season with significant loss of life, property, and economic activity.
 Lahore in particular has suffered from urban flooding for many years, and mitigation efforts have either not been made or have been sub-optimal.